 SHIFT: DC Millivolts.
 As above, but with DC voltage.

 Number 11: Ohms.
-This setting is used to measure resitance, which is measured in ohms.
-It's also a quick and easy way to test the condition of fuses - if the meter reads OL, the you can be sure the fuse has blown.
+This setting is used to measure the resistance, which is measured in ohms.
+The function on its own is called an ohmmeter.
+A great way to check the accuracy of your multi meter is to get a resistor that you know the resistance of, and use the ohms setting to test the resistance.
+If it reads correctly, you can be sure that your DMM is accurate.
+The ohm setting also a quick and easy way to test the condition of fuses - if the meter reads OL, the you can be sure the fuse has blown.
 SAFETY NOTE: only test fuses with the ohms setting when they are OUT of the circuit.

 Number 12: Diode Test.
 The diode test setting is the most reliable way to test if your diodes are good or bad.
 The other way to test if a diode is functioning as it should involves using the Ohms setting, however it isn't as accurate as using a dedicated diode test.